Keatonkirk55cfc/audio-to-text/README.md

 # 🎧 audio-to-text

-A robust backend package for transcribing audio files to text using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+A free and robust backend package for transcribing audio files to text using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

 ---